tumaer/SciML/lecture/svm.md

     &\sum_{i=1}^{m} \alpha_{i} y^{(i)} = 0.
 \end{cases}$$ (mmc_dual_optimization)

 The first constraint in this optimization problem singles out the support vectors, whereas the second constraint derives itself from our derivation of the dual of the Lagrangian (see above).
-The KKT conditions are then also satisfied
+The KKT conditions are then also satisfied.

 - The first KKT condition is satisfied as of our first step in the conversion to the Lagrangian dual.
 - The second KKT condition is not relevant.